ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-screen-in-braille.md

 The Orca screen reader can display the user interface on a refreshable Braille display.
 It uses the BRLTTY service, which provides access to the Linux console for a blind person using a refreshable Braille display.

 :::{warning}
-Ubuntu 24.04 LTS has certain known issues when using the screen reader.
-If you encounter them, you can use the following ways to improve accessibility: {ref}`work-around-known-screen-reader-issues`.
+Ubuntu 24.04 LTS has certain limitations when using the screen reader.
+If you encounter them, you can use the following ways to improve accessibility: {ref}`improve-screen-reader-usability`.
 :::

 1. Make sure that Orca is installed: